sourque/louis/README.md

 Available Commands:
-  help        Help about any command mitigate    Iterate through each known vulnerability and remediate monitor     Actively monitor for malicious action scan        Scan for malicious activity in common locations
+  help        Help about any command mitigate    mitigate all known vulnerabilities monitor     actively monitorfor malicious action scan        scan for existing malicious activity version     print louis version

 Flags:
   -h, --help      help for louis
-  -p, --passive   don't perform any intrusive action -v, --verbose   enable verbose output
+  -p, --passive   don't perform any intrusive action -s, --syslog    output to syslog
+  -v, --verbose   enable verbose output

 Use "louis [command] --help" for more information about a command.